taddallas/gitTutorial2018/README.md

-This contains the files necessary to create a beamer presentation with details pertinent to folks in the Centre for Ecological Change at the University of Helsinki.
+## gitTutorial

-However, the template can easily be modified with small edits to the logo file (`rec.pdf`).
+This repo contains a presentation used to help communicate the essentials of git and Github, given as a short presentation at the University of Helsinki.

-Feel free to contribute and/or modify as you wish.
+Feel free to fork/contribute/comment.